RHS Growing Guides

 Once established, rhubarb rarely needs watering, but young plants and those in containers do need regular attention:

-• Newly planted rhubarb – water regularly throughout its first growing season, until well rooted
+• Newly planted rhubarb – water regularly during dry spells throughout its first growing season, until well rooted

-• Established rhubarb plants – water only during prolonged dry periods in summer or in very light, free-draining soil.
+• Established rhubarb plants – water only during prolonged dry periods in summer.
 Growth will slow down and even stop if conditions are too hot and dry

 • Rhubarb in containers – water regularly throughout the growing season, as the compost will dry out quickly.
 Keep it moist but never waterlogged.
-In winter, make sure rain drains out freely by raising the pot up on ‘feet’ or bricks, or move it to a spot that’s sheltered from heavy downpours.
-The roots can rot in waterlogged compost
+Waterlogged compost can lead to roots rotting

 Mulching

-Every spring, apply a mulch of well-rotted garden compost in a layer about 7cm (2½in) deep around rhubarb plants, but take care not to bury the crown, as that could cause rotting.
-Mulching helps to retain moisture in the soil.
+Every spring, apply a mulch of well-rotted organic matter, such as homemade garden compost, in a layer about 7cm (2½in) deep around rhubarb plants, but take care not to bury the crown, as that could cause rotting.
+Mulching helps to retain moisture in the soil and suppress weed growth.

 Forcing rhubarb

 Earlier harvests of sweeter, tender, pale stalks can be produced by covering rhubarb plants with a forcing jar, tall bucket or dustbin in mid-winter, so the stems form in the dark.
 Choose an early variety, such as ‘Timperley Early’, and only use a strong, healthy plant.
 Once stalks appear, they will grow quickly so check them regularly.
-They can be harvested in about four weeks, by early March.
+They'll be ready to harvest four to eight weeks after being covered.

-After you have harvested the first flush of blanched stems, remove the covering and allow the plant’s subsequent stems to develop normally.
+After you have harvested the first flush of forced stems, remove the covering and allow the plant’s subsequent stems to develop normally.
 Avoid forcing the same plant in consecutive years.
+For more information on forcing rhubarb, see our guide below.

 Removing flowers